 Bronze Level - Awareness

-Lee’s Summit received bronze recognition on January 26, 2018, for the City's awareness of the issues, commitment of the elected body, community presentations and engagement.
-A Community for All Ages Plan was adopted by the Planning Commission by resolution on November 8, 2018 as a part of the City's Comprehensive Plan.
+Lee’s Summit received bronze recognition on January 26, 2018, for the City's awareness of the issues, the commitment of the elected body, community presentations and engagement.
+A Community for All Ages Plan was adopted by the Planning Commission by resolution on November 8, 2018, as a part of the City's Comprehensive Plan.
 Lee’s Summit representatives worked with program managers from MARC’s KC Communities for All Ages to learn about the issues, using materials developed by the program and attending workshops to assess Lee’s Summit’s age-friendliness and make the community more welcoming for all age groups.

 Silver Level - Assessment, Gold Level - Implementation